 You want your lighting fixture to cast light.
 But what if you don't want to see the lighting fixture so much?
-Pendant lights and track lights are attention-mongers, pure show-offs.
+Pendant lights and track lights are attention-mongers and pure show-offs.
 However, there are other fixtures that quietly accomplish the job of lighting up the room.
-Here are the 5 best-hidden lights.
+Here are the five best-hidden lights.

 01 of 05

 Recessed lights (also called can lights) push up into the ceiling, with only the lens and trim ring exposed.
 From a ceiling-level room view, recessed lights completely melt away.
 Recessed lights recess, in the verb sense, and are invaluable in low-ceiling environments such as basements.

 Whereas side and floor lights are for the elite, can lights are hidden lights for the masses.
-Anyone can hop down to Home Depot, buy a few, and DIY install them.
+Anyone can hop down to a home improvement store, buy a few, and DIY install them.

 How Hidden Is It?
-90%.
+90 percent.
 Fixture body is not visible, but bulb, lens, and trim are.

 Bad Thing: Hard to direct, as they cast a harsh circle of light directly below.
 Adjustable gimbal lights do allow for some flexibility, and dimmer switches tone down the harshness.

 02 of 05

 Sidelights for a Lightwash Effect

 For true lighting-addict tingles, think of what you can do with it besides sticking it in a wall.
 You can:

 - Install it sideways in a ceiling as a "wallwasher."

 - Install it in a wall but point it upwards to "wallwash the ceiling" for incredible indirect ambient light.

 How Hidden Is It?
-95%.
+95 percent.
 Bulb, lens, and body are hidden, but the trim is visible.

 Good Thing: So amazingly flexible.